Life Insurance with Sarcoidosis.

 What you’re generally going to find is that most (if not all) of the top-rated life insurance companies aren’t really going to care about whether or not an individual has been previously diagnosed with Sarcoidosis provided that they aren’t currently treating their condition or they haven’t developed and significant complications from their original attack.

 This is why…

-We wanted to take a moment and discuss exactly what Sarcoidosis is and highlight some of the most common symptoms/complications of this disease so that we can gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
-By doing so we should also gain a better understanding of what type of “rate” you may or may not be able to qualify for.
+We wanted to take a moment to discuss what Sarcoidosis is and highlight some of the most common symptoms/complications of this disease so that we can better understand what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+By doing so, we should also gain a better understanding of what type of “rate” you may or may not be able to qualify for.

-Sarcoidosis is an inflammatory disease that causes one to develop abnormal masses or nodules (referred to as granulomas) which can appear in a variety of different organs in the body but will mostly appare in the lungs and/or lymph glands.
+Sarcoidosis is an inflammatory disease that causes one to develop abnormal masses or nodules (referred to as granulomas), which can appear in various organs in the body but will mostly appear in the lungs and/or lymph glands.
 Symptoms of Sarcoidosis will generally depend on what organs are affected.